adf1178/PT4Code/README.md

 # PT4code
 The repo of ESEC/FSE 2022 paper "No More Fine-Tuning?
 An Experimental Evaluation of Prompt Tuning in Code Intelligence"

 In this report, we upload all three tasks that can also be introduced in detail at CodeXGlue.

+You can design and experiment different prompt templates by yourself :).

 ## Defect Detection
 Firstly download the dataset.
 ```bash